How would you like to make your savings work even better for you?

 Will I earn interest on my savings?

 The linking of mortgage and offset savings can be very tax efficient because no actual interest is paid on your savings.
 Instead, mortgage interest is only charged on the net balance of your accounts.
-This means that you receive a notional interest credit on your savings equivalent to the full gross rate of interest charged on your mortgage, without any tax being deducted.
+This means that you receive a notional interest credit on your savings equivalent to the full gross rate of interest charged on your mortgage.